 FUNDING AREAS: Gender wage gap, at-risk senior women, homeless women and families, at-risk teen girls, impoverished women heads of household with children.

-IP TAKE: WFCC awards only a few grants each year, but requests that address poverty among local women have a good chance of getting noticed.
+IP TAKE: WFCC awards only a few grants each year, but new grant seekers’ proposals that address poverty among local women have a good chance of getting noticed.

 Grants typically range from $7,500 to $15,000.
-Past granteess include Meals of Hope, the Boys and Girls Club of Collier County, and Jewish Family and Community Services.
+Past grantees include Meals of Hope, the Boys and Girls Club of Collier County, and Jewish Family and Community Services.
 The foundation supports policy efforts and has given to the Women’s Policy Research Project Report to improve the status of Florida women and girls.
-It's heavily involved in research and supports topics like women in philanthropy, economic security, gender in media, health, and social change.
+It is heavily involved in research and supports topics like women in philanthropy, economic security, gender in media, health, and social change.

 Reach the foundation at (239) 649-5000.
 Individual staff members’ email addresses are linked on the Contact Us page.
 Reach foundation president Eileen Connolly-Keesler at (239) 307-4518 or firstname.lastname@example.org.
 The address is 1110 Pine Ridge Road, Suite 200, Naples, Florida 34108.
 Foundation events can be viewed on the WFCC website, as well as news about recent grantees and funding interests.